Princess Elizabeth was educated at home with Princess Margaret, her younger sister.

 Watch the Royal Wedding below.

-Lieutenant Mountbatten, now His Royal Highness The Prince Philip, Duke of Edinburgh, was the son of Prince Andrew of Greece and a great-great-grandson of Queen Victoria.
-The Queen has paid public tribute to her husband on several occasions, recalling his loyal support and service to the country.
+Lieutenant Mountbatten, who became His Royal Highness The Prince Philip, Duke of Edinburgh, was the son of Prince Andrew of Greece and a great-great-grandson of Queen Victoria.
+The Queen paid public tribute to her husband on several occasions, recalling his loyal support and service to the country.

-They have four children, eight grandchildren and three great-grandchildren.
+They had four children, eight grandchildren and many great-grandchildren.

-Prince Charles, now The Prince of Wales, heir apparent to the throne, was born in 1948, and his sister, Princess Anne, now The Princess Royal, two years later.
+Prince Charles, now King Charles III, as heir apparent to the throne, was born in 1948, and his sister, Princess Anne, now The Princess Royal, two years later.

 After Princess Elizabeth became Queen, their third child, Prince Andrew, arrived in 1960 and the fourth, Prince Edward, in 1964.
 Prince Andrew and Prince Edward were the first children to be born to a reigning monarch since Queen Victoria had her family.